vendure-ecommerce/storefront-angular-starter/README.md

 3. Make sure you have a local Vendure instance running a `http://localhost:3000`.
 4. Open `http://localhost:4201` to see the storefront app running.

+## Code generation

+This project uses [graphql-code-generator](https://www.graphql-code-generator.com/) to generate TypeScript types based on the Vendure GraphQL API.
+To update the types, first change the `schema` property of [codegen.yml](./codegen.yml) to point to your local Vendure server, and then run the `generate-types` npm script.

 ## Deployment

 To deploy this storefront in a production environment, take the following steps: